-As stated in the Funds' Prospectus, each Fund and the Distributor reserve the right to reject any purchase or exchange order for any reason.
-When a purchase or exchange order is rejected, the Fund or the Distributor will send notice to the prospective investor or the investor's financial intermediary promptly after receipt of the rejected order.
+As stated in each Fund's Prospectus, each Fund and the Distributor reserve the right to reject any purchase or exchange order for any reason.
+When a purchase or exchange order is rejected, a Fund or the Distributor will send notice to the prospective investor or the investor's financial intermediary promptly after receipt of the rejected order.